Working-crab/mppro/README.md

 ```bash
 ngrok http 8000
 ```
-12. change pm2.config.js to this a more working version:
+12. create pm2_local.config.js and paste this more working code:

 ```js
 'use strict';